 (1) PSY 101: Introduction to Psychology (required; minimum prerequisite for all other PSY courses)

-(3) PSY 306: Research Methods & Statistics I (Additional prerequisite is completion of the Gen Ed Math requirement)
+(3) PSY 306: Research Methods & Statistics I (Prereq: PSY 101 + competition of the CLA Gen Ed Math requirement)

 (4) PSY 307: Research Methods & Statistics II (Prerequisite for this course is PSY 306)

 (5) Students must take at least one course from each group listed below.
-PSY 285 (Special Topics) may be substituted only with prior permission of the department chair.
+PSY 285 (Special Topics) may be substituted only with prior permission of the department chair (Prereq: PSY 101).

 PSY 205: Psychology of Learning